-- Layout red Safety Zone. - Set up an appropriate number of tee areas using the coloured cones. - Line of blue cones 2 chipper lengths from the tee. - Line of yellow cones 3 chipper lengths beyond blue cones. - Line of green cones 3 chipper lengths beyond yellow cones. - Line of white cones 3 chipper lengths beyond the green cones to mark the boundary.
+- Layout red safety zone. - Set up an appropriate number of tee areas using the coloured cones. - A line of blue cones 2 chipper lengths from the tee. - A line of yellow cones 3 chipper lengths beyond blue cones. - A line of green cones 3 chipper lengths beyond yellow cones. - A line of white cones 3 chipper lengths beyond the green cones mark the boundary.

-- The game aims to chip the ball over one fence (line of cones) at a time, in the correct order. - A chip over the blue line first, then yellow, then green (not past the white). - Playing in teams or individually.
+- The game aims to chip the ball over 1 fence (line of cones) at a time in the correct order. - A chip over the blue line first, then yellow, then green (not past the white). - Playing in teams or individually.

+Chipping activity 3:

-Chipping Activity 3: Go for Green
+Go for the green

-- 1 iron per team
+- I iron per team

 - 1 ball per team

 - 10 blue cones

 - 10 yellow cones

 - 14 green cones

-- Lay out red Safety and Reflection Zone. - Set up an appropriate number of tee areas using the coloured cones. - Lay out 3 circles of cones; 2 closer but the same distance away (yellow and blue cones) and one further away (green cones).
+- Lay out red safety and reflection zone. - Set up an appropriate number of tee areas using the coloured cones. - Lay out 3 circles of cones: 2 closer but the same distance away (yellow and blue cones) and 1 further away (green cones).